Knotx/knotx-fragments-chrome-extension/README.md

 ### How to run tests?
 1. run command to fire all tests: `yarn run test`
 2. run command to fire the specific test: `yarn run test [path_to_test]`
+3. run command to fire snapshot tests: `yarn run snapshot`

+### Snapshots
+We use 2 kind of snapshot tests.
+Markup snapshots, and Image snpashots.
+You can find config, and diff output in ``` src/js/snapshots/```.
+If you want to change a look or markup, you have to remove old snapshots and create new by `yarn run snapshot`

+Image snapshots use another jest config file then unit tests, and murkup snapshots.
+You can find config in ```jest-snapshot.config.js```

 ## Implementation details